alttch/eva3/doc/lm/macros.rst

 shared - get value of the shared variable
 -----------------------------------------

-Get value of the variable, shared between node macros
+Get value of the variable, shared between controller macros

 .. code-block:: python